konpyutaika/nifikop/ADOPTERS.md

 # Adopters
- This is a list of production adopters of Orange's NiFi Operator (in alphabetical order):
+ This is a list of production adopters of konpyutaika's NiFi Operator (in alphabetical order):